scaling-group/scaling-group.github.io/_pages/research.md

 Can we build a single large model for a wide range of scientific problems?

-We proposed a new framework for scientific machine learning, namely **“In-Context Operator Learning** and the corresponding model
+We proposed a new framework for scientific machine learning, namely **“In-Context Operator Learning”** and the corresponding model
 **“In-Context Operator Networks”** (ICON).
 A distinguishing feature of ICON is its ability to learn operators from numerical prompts during the inference phase, without weight adjustments.
 A single ICON model can tackle a wide range of tasks involving different operators, since it is trained as a generalist operator learner, rather than being tuned to approximate a specific operator.
 This is similar to how a single Large Language Model can solve a variety of natural language processing tasks specified by the language prompt.

 We have a series of works on ICON.